Three Family Members Charged with Felony Offenses

-Avery Jackson-Dunphy, 6, was mauled to death by dogs being fostered by his grandparents.
+Avery Jackson-Dunphy, 6, was killed by dogs being fostered by his grandparents.

-UPDATE 12/31/21: Weeks after the mauling death of 6-year old Avery Jackson-Dunphy it was revealed that three of the six dogs that were quickly euthanized after his death were foster dogs from the Animal Services Center of the Mesilla Valley (ASCMV), just as we initially suspected.
+Weeks after mauling death of 6-year old Avery Jackson-Dunphy, it was revealed that three of the six dogs that were immediately euthanized after his death were foster dogs from the Animal Services Center of the Mesilla Valley (ASCMV), just as DogsBite initially suspected.
 ASCMV operates through a joint powers agreement between the governing bodies of the City of Las Cruces and Doña Ana County and is the only open-admission municipal shelter in the county.

 The three dogs were an intact female, identified as a black "mixed-breed (medium) dog" and her two 4-month old puppies.
 It was noted in an early August ASCMV memo that the mother dog was "becoming a little aggressive" with Kevin Owens, the child's grandfather who began fostering the three dogs in early July.
 "She will growl at them [the caretakers] if they touch the pups."
 The mother, and up to five other dogs (four being puppies) fatally attacked Avery three months later.